Lucha libre face paint tutorial: Easy to follow step-by-step photo and video tutorial!

 We’ve put together these printable sheets with step-by-step instructions to refer to.
 If you are planning a Cinco de Mayo or Lucha Libre themed party why not print them out too (free to download below) so that guests can paint each other?
 They also make a great classroom, homeschool or rainy day activity.

-Click here or the image above to download the free Lucha Libre face paint tutorial PDF.
+Click here or the image below to download the free Lucha Libre face paint tutorial PDF.

 Now to come up with a Luchador name!